Advertisement

 “I’ve heard vegetarians call it the ‘gateway drug,’” Holland laughs.

-From James Beard Award-winning chefs to roadside fry stops, we’ve chosen nine favorites from around the state.
+National Fried Chicken Day, celebrated July 6th, is the perfect excuse to dig into some of the good stuff—and California features some of the best versions in the world.
+From James Beard Award-winning chefs to roadside fry stops, we’ve chosen six favorites from around the state.
 Consider this list, arranged north to south, a mere starting point for your next fried chicken-inspired road trip.

 ad hoc — Yountville